-Mrs Hawkins or Mr Vincent should be the first point of contact for any concerns.
+The class teacher should be the first point of contact for any concerns.
+Any incidents deemed serious should be passed to the Headteacher or Deputy Headteacher.

 Monitoring and Review:

 This policy is monitored regularly and reviewed with children, staff and governors annually, taking into account any comments from parents.